top of page

 The Design Process

-To make a jewelry piece, lots of time and money are poured into the process to yield the best results.
+To make a jewelry piece, lots of time and money is poured into the process to yield the best results.
 Below, you can see how I make my jewelry pieces from start to finish.

 Sand Casting